The TMC will not be accepting applications for the 2022 Composition Program.

 The Composition Fellowship Program combines intensive writing projects with classes, seminars, and discussions led by distinguished composers from a wide range of aesthetic perspectives.

 Each Composition Fellow has at least four works performed during the summer.
 One will be a pre-existing chamber work designated from pieces submitted with the TMC application.

-Each composition fellow has at least four works performed during the summer.
-One will be a chamber work from their existing catalog.
-(As part of their application materials, composers submit at least one work which they would like to have performed at the Center, suitable for performance by TMC forces).
-The other three emerge from intensive, on-site writing projects, which involve producing work quickly in order to experiment, develop specific (perhaps unfamiliar) skills, and to foster close connections with TMC performers.
+The others emerge from on-site writing projects, which involve producing work quickly in order to experiment, develop specific (perhaps unfamiliar) skills, and to foster close connections with TMC performers.

-NEW IN 2017: Beginning in 2017 the Santa Fe Chamber Music Festival will invite one composer from a recent Tanglewood Music Center composition class to participate in its Young Composer String Quartet Program.
-This will entail composing a 6-8 minute string quartet for the Flux Quartet; the commission will entail a week long residency at the Festival, during which the composer will work closely with the Quartet in a workshop and rehearsal process, culminating in a public performance on a regular Festival concert and a recording; a $1000 commissioning fee; and transportation to and from Santa Fe, plus hotel and rental car during the residency.
+The Santa Fe Chamber Music Festival will invite one composer from a recent TMC class to participate in its Young Composer String Quartet Program.
+This will entail compositing a 6-8 minute string quartet for the Flux Quartet; a week long residency at the Festival, during which the composer will work closely with the Quartet in a workshop and rehearsal process, culminating in a public performance on a regular Festival concert and a recording; a $1000 commissioning fee; and transportation to and from Santa Fe, plus hotel and rental car during the residency.

-Composition Fellows are also considered for two TMC commissioned works, for brass and wind ensemble respectively, to be performed during the following Tanglewood season.
-Commissioned composers for 2018 will receive transportation to and from Tanglewood, accommodations during their stay, and a $2500 honorarium.
+Composition Fellows are also considered for two to three TMC commissioned works for brass, wind, and double bass ensembles, to be performed the next Tanglewood season.
+Commissioned composers for receive a $2,500 honorarium for their works, plus transportation and accommodations during their stay at Tanglewood for the rehearsal and performance period.